MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 By completing this challenge, you'll learn how to:

-- Work with trunk-based development.
+- Work with branches and pull requests.
 - Protect the main branch.
 - Trigger a GitHub Actions workflow by creating a pull request.